jtsmith2/Pybricks-Train-Control-Mod/README.md

 - When stopped, remote LED blinks between stopped color (see point above) and color indicating which profile is active

 ## Todos
-- Allow for more that 2 speed profiles and let user cycle through them
+- Allow for more than 2 speed profiles and let user cycle through them

 # LEGO Motor Control System